CompileZero/elixir-website/index.md

 ### Should you learn Elixir & Phoenix while learning another language like JavaScript?

 The single answer is: Absolutely Yes!
 It can be very helpful if you're learning 2 languages at the same time.
+In that way,

+- You can learn the idiomatic way of writing a particular language
+- You can learn why a programming language was built that way
+- Finally, it's always easier to learn concepts by analogy and by comparison

 ## 🏓 Pre-requisites